AryanYuva/Brain-Tumor-Detection/README.md

 ## Conclusion and Future Scope

 The created model achieves an accuracy of 97.79% when applied to the training set and an accuracy of upto 85.19% when applied to the validation set.
 It is observed on extermination that the proposed approach needs a vast training set for better accurate results.
 In future, different datasets would be applied to this model, to further increase the overall accuracy.
-The proposed approach can be further improvised through in cooperating weakly trained algorithms that can identify the abnormalities with a minimum training data and also self-learning algorithms would aid in enhancing the accuracy of the algorithm and reduce the computational tim
+The proposed approach can be further improvised through in cooperating weakly trained algorithms that can identify the abnormalities with a minimum training data and also self-learning algorithms would aid in enhancing the accuracy of the algorithm and reduce the computational time.

 ## Team Members